 There is no need for this kind of special access to your mobile phone, beware.

-11. Get Alerts if the Temperature Sensor is Not Updating:
+12. Alerts if the WiFi Temperature Sensor is Not Updating:

-This can be a critical feature, since you will want to know if your sensor device has stopped updating the temperature data to the cloud.
+This can be a critical feature since you will want to know if your sensor has stopped working or is unable to send the temperature data to the cloud.

-Maybe the internet is down in the area or there is some other problem, so, you will want to know when this happens.
+Maybe the internet is down, power is out in the area or there is some other problem, so, you will want to know if there is a loss of communication.

 You may decide which features above are important to you, but it is worth pointing them out.

-Keep in mind, it may be a good idea to put more than 1 sensor in the area you want to monitor, just in case you may not return for a long time and something goes wrong with one of them.
+Keep in mind, it may be a good idea to put more than 1 sensor in your house, room, or area you want to monitor, just in case you may not return for a long time and something goes wrong with one of them.

 The App for Desktop and Mobile is located here.